-Ransom is an amount of money that the attacker asks for decryption your files.
+Ransom is an amount of money that the attacker asks for decryption of your files.

 Ransomware is malware which attacks your device and locks it completely.
 Since the ransomware encrypts all your files, you cannot access them anymore.

-Once the attacker gets the access and encrypts your device, he will ask you for some ransom.
+Once the attacker gets access and encrypts your device, he will ask you for some ransom.

 In simpler words, attacker will lock your device and you need to pay for unlocking your own device.
 Scary, isn’t it?

 Hence, you can’t even file a complain or track the attacker because bitcoins cannot be tracked.

 If you try to pay the attacker, even then there is no guarantee that your device will be unlocked.
 Hence, never pay these attackers.
 I repeat, never pay them.

 So, how would you access your encrypted files?
 Always keep a backup of your data.
 If someone attacks you someday then just wipe out your hard disk and save your backed up data again.

 Adware is a software or app that automatically keeps delivering your advertisements.
 They collect data from your activities and behavior and show you unnecessary ads.

 Although collecting data is the job of Spyware and not an Adware but they often come together.
 We will discuss Spyware in the next point.